freeCompilerCamp/freecompilercamp.github.io/_posts/2020-06-17-llvm-ir-mod.markdown

 ### **5. Build the LLVM Pass**

-This tutorial builds the LLVM pass out side of LLVM's source tree.
+This tutorial's sourcetree lives independent from LLVM.
 It uses CMake build system's support for exporting LLVM libraries as importable CMake targets.
+Essentially, it has a build system using an installed copy of LLVM.

 Two CMakeLists.txt files are used.
 The first one is located at the top level project directory.
 ```.term1